xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/spa.md

 ### Index page

-By default, index page assumed to be "index.html".
-Could be changed with:
+By default, the index page is assumed to be "index.html".
+It can be changed with:

 ```java
 .bundles(SpaBundle.app("app", "/app", "/").indexPage("main.html").build());